(Part 4) The Bucket of Conviction - Strong As Hec

 • Only then can you RESPOND appropriately, and become a better man.

-Without this conviction, we remain trapped in our Toxic Cycle.
+Without this conviction, we live in denial, and remain trapped in our Toxic Cycle.

-... and I want you to know... you're not alone in this journey.
+... and I want you to know... you're not alone in this journey; there is a way out.

 Here's what one of our students in our coaching program sent to me...